Kerry Järvi, LCPC

 About Therapist Kerry Järvi:

 As a strengths-oriented counselor, my emphasis is helping people recognize their strengths and areas for growth.
-For kids, teens, young adults, parents and caregivers, this often means working together to identify barriers, develop an understanding of their diagnosis, and practice skills to overcome or manage symptoms.
+For kids, teens, and adults alike, this often means working together to identify barriers, develop an understanding of a diagnosis, and practice skills to overcome or manage symptoms.
 It also means teaching about rights and self-advocacy in a school or job.

 I am passionate about the power of play as a tool to heal, grow, and transform relationships.
 Children’s natural language is play, and by using Play Therapy it enables children to communicate without the need to use words.
 This approach increases accessibility to treatment, especially for those who have sensory sensitivities or do not have the language to communicate their experiences or needs.
 This powerful tool can be used to build trust, learn socialization skills, learn emotion regulation skills, increase problem solving, improve communication skills, and most importantly, increase self-esteem.

-For teens, young adults, and adults I offer support in many different areas of well-being.
-As life gets more complex with school, work, relationships, and other commitments, people often experience stress from struggling with time management.
-I can help you develop healthy coping skills, effective time management strategies, and self-care practices to reduce stress and improve your overall well-being.
+In my work with teens and adults, I offer support in many different areas of well-being.
+I especially enjoy working with people who are new to understanding their neurotype, and/or the neurotypes of their spouses or children.
 Additionally, if you’re dealing with questions of identity and self-esteem, whether related to gender, sexuality, race, or immigration status, I provide a safe, judgment-free space for self-exploration and personal growth, helping you become the authentic version of yourself you aspire to be.

 Education and Experience as a Therapist